The red zone was kind to Rice Football in 2018. The Owls will look to build on that success by creating addition scoring opportunities in the fall.

 The net difference in red zone scoring opportunities in itself isn’t an all-powerful statistic.
 The 10-3 Kentucky Wildcats scored in the red zone 2.1 times per game last season while the 4-8 Old Dominion Monarchs scored in the red zone 3.5 times per game.
 Red zone scoring isn’t the objective, making those trips count is.

 Rice excelled in the latter last year.
-In 2019 they’ll look to build on that success and turn their red zone field goals into touchdowns.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+In 2019 they’ll look to build on that success and turn their red zone field goals into touchdowns.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.